 Andy joined ISLA in 2013 and took over as Chief Executive in mid-2016.
 As well as leading our advocacy efforts with policymakers and regulators, he is also responsible for defining the aims and objectives of the Association and ensuring that we meet the needs and requirements of our member firms across Europe, Middle East & Africa.
 He regularly participates in panel discussions at conferences and events, representing the interests of the industry and advocating the importance of securities lending to the efficient functioning of the broader capital markets.

 Prior to joining ISLA, he held senior product and account management roles across the securities finance industry including Deutsche Bank, HSBC, Prudential M&G and IHS Markit (formerly Data Explorers).

 Before joining the world of capital markets, Andy worked in commercial and corporate finance banking including aerospace finance.

-Angélica Afanador is Associate Director at Guidehouse advising financial institutions on their transition to net-zero emissions.
+Angélica Afanador is Director at Guidehouse advising financial institutions on the transition of their financial portfolios to net-zero emissions.
 She is also the Program Manager of the Partnership for Carbon Accounting Financials (PCAF), an initiative that enables banks and investors to measure the emissions associated with loans and investments.

 Angélica is author of several publications on climate and sustainability issues.
 Prior to joining Guidehouse, she spent half a decade working in international climate and energy projects in Latin America, Africa and Asia with the World Bank and the United Nations.